SNodeC/snode.c/README.md

 #### Configure the SDK

-In the fourth step the SDK is configured.
+The SDK is configured in the fourth step.

 ```sh
 cd <SDK_DIR>
 make defconfig
 ```

-is configured.

 Default values for all configuration options can be used safely.

 Nevertheless, to customize the configuration run

 ```sh
 cd <SDK_DIR>